+3. mag bount and . • .

-CreditHours Grade Grade Points
+Credit Hours Grade Grade Points

-2-hour course 3-hour course 4-hour course 3-hour course Total Credit Hours: A B B C 8 9 12 6 TotalGrade Points: 35
+2-hour course Α 8

+3-hour course В 9

+4-hour course В 12

+3-hour course С 6

+Total Credit Total Grade

+Hours: Points:

+12 35

-$35 \div 12 = 2.93$
+$35 \div 12 = 2.9$ 3

 For repeated courses, only the latest grade earned is included in cumulative grade point averages.
 Transcripts do, however, indicate all work completed in the District, even if the latest grade is lower than a preceding grade.
 When a student withdraws from a course being repeated, the cumulative grade point average is calculated by using the immediately preceding grade in the same course.

+If a student believes an error has been made in determining a course grade, the instructor or appropriate division office should be contacted as soon as possible.
+Requests for grade changes will not be considered later than two years following the last day of the semester for which the grade was assigned.

-An incomplete grade "I" may be given when an unforeseen emergency prevents a student from completing the work in a course.
-The "I" must be converted to a performance grade (one with a grade point value) within ninety days after the first day of classes in the subsequent semester.
+An incomplete grade "1" may be given when an unforeseen emergency enrollment.
+If the student does not reprevents a student from completing the work in a course.
+The "I" must be converted to a performance grade (one with a grade point value) within ninety days after the first day of classes in the subsequent regular semester.
 If the work is not completed after ninety days, the "I" is converted to a performance grade.

 An Incomplete Contract is used to convert an incomplete grade to a performance grade and states the requirements for the satisfactory completion of the course.
-The Incomplete Contract must be agreed upon and signed by the instructor, the student and the division chairperson and submitted with the final grade report.
+The Incomplete Contract must be agreed upon and signed by the instructor, the a cumulative grade point average of student and the division chairperson and submitted with the final grade report.
 When an Incomplete Contract must be submitted without the student's signature, the instructor must include a statement indicating that the student is aware of and in agreement with the contract.

-The "P" grade (Progress) may be awarded when a student has attended class regularly and the instructor has evidence that the student has made significant progress toward meeting course objectives, but the student has, not met those objectives at a level appropriate for a performance grade (A-F) "P" grade may be computed as an "F" grade at some receiving colleges and universities.
-To earn credit for a course in which the student has a "P" grade, the student must reenroll in that course. .
+Students who do not complete course requirements may receive a 'WX'' grade when the instructor determines that reasonable progress has been made and when the student can re-enroll for course completion prior to the certification date in the next regular semester.
+If the student re-enrolls and completes the course requirements, the "WX" remains for the first enrollment; a performance grade is given for the second enroll, the "WX" is converted to a performance grade.